ponicode/squar_action/README.md

 ```
 mkdir -p .github/workflows
 ```
 You can also just create a folder named ``.github``, in it create another folder named ``workflows``.
-You can now create a YAML file named **``ponicode.yml``** and copy one of the following example in it! <br />
+You can now create a YAML file named **``ponicode.yml``** and copy one of the following examples in it! <br />

 ### Existing workflow
-Here is what you must add in your ```.github/workflows/ponicode.yml``` file to activate and use Ponicode Squar Action  to trigger the action, including the immediate remediation implementation with [Ponicode Unit-Testing Action](https://github.com/marketplace/actions/ponicode-unit-test).
+Here is what you must add in your ```.github/workflows/ponicode.yml``` file to activate and use Ponicode SQUAR Action  to trigger the action, including the immediate remediation implementation with [Ponicode Unit Test Action](https://github.com/marketplace/actions/ponicode-unit-test).

 ```yaml
 jobs: